euraf/BRNmOdel/README.md

 It can be tested here: https://gosme.shinyapps.io/BooleanPestModel/

 Note: why is it called BRNmOdel?
-Answer: it is called BRNmOdel because it is a Boolean Regulatory Network model, and the idea for this interface came during a discussion between Marie and Colin durng the EURAF meeting in Brno (thank you Joao for the name!)
+Answer: it is called BRNmOdel because it is a Boolean Regulatory Network model, and the idea for this interface came during a discussion between Marie and Colin during the EURAF meeting in Brno (thank you Joao for the name!)